sagemath/sagewiki_to_gh-2022-10-10/days31.md

 == Funding ==

  If you're interested in attending, there may be funding for you.
 Email wstein@gmail.com.

+ '''Be sure to buy your plane ticket on a US carrier.'''

 == Logistics ==